AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Proposed Approach

-\paragraph*{Reconstruction Error (RE) Loss} The RE loss is used to ensure that the partitioning is not arbitrary but rather conforming to the distinctive morphological structure in the input brain volumes.
-It drives the output of every $i^{th}$ autoencoder to match the values in the input brain volume within the $i^{th}$ partition.
-The RE loss penalizes differences between the output of the autoencoder $z_i$ and the input volume $x$ while weighting the penalty terms by the label probabilities $y_i$.
+The RE loss is used to ensure that the partitioning is not arbitrary but rather conforming to the distinctive morphological structure in the input brain volumes.
+It drives the output of every $i^{th}$ autoencoder, $z_i$, to match the values in the input brain volume, $x$, within the $i^{th}$ partition.
+The RE loss penalizes differences between the output of the autoencoder, $z_i$, and the input volume, $x$, while weighting the penalty terms by the label probabilities $y_i$.
 The penalty terms are also weighted by the foreground mask vector $w$, where $w_j=1$ for voxels within the brain and $w_j=0$ for voxels outside the brain.
 The weight parameter $w_j$ ensures that AutoAtlas ignores the partitioning of background region with no brain tissue.
 Thus, the RE loss is given by,

 where $\bar{w}$ is the total number of voxels within the foreground region given by $\bar{w}=\sum_{j=1}^N w_j$, $L$ is the total number of partitions, $x_j$ is the value of input volume $x$ at voxel index $j$, $y_{i,j}$ is the probability of the $i^{th}$ partition label at the $j^{th}$ voxel obtained using the softmax output of the U-net, and $z_{i,j}$ is the $j^{th}$ voxel value at the output of the $i^{th}$ autoencoder that is focused on reconstruction in the $i^{th}$ partition.
+Given the autoencoder outputs $z_{i,j}$, a reconstruction of voxel $j$ is given by,